PietroSmusi04/minimum-spanning-tree/Prolog/readme.txt

 If you only need to save few arcs, you can use the edges mode: write_graph([arc(g,f,d,14), arc(g,f,c,4), arc(g,g,i,6], 'my_graph.csv', edges).
-This will save the specified arc to the file.
+This will save the specified arcs to the file.

 Suppose you have the whole graph g in 'my_graph.csv'.
 If you want to load it in the graph boh: